d2l-ai/d2l-en/chapter_optimization/gd.md

 One of the key problems in gradient descent was that we might overshoot the goal or make insufficient progress.
 A simple fix for the problem is to use line search in conjunction with gradient descent.
 That is, we use the direction given by $\nabla f(\mathbf{x})$ and then perform binary search as to which steplength $\eta$ minimizes $f(x - \eta \nabla f(\mathbf{x}))$.

-This algorithm converges rapidly (for an analysis and proof see e.g. :cite:`Boyd.Vandenberghe.2004`).
+This algorithm converges rapidly (for an analysis and proof see e.g., :cite:`Boyd.Vandenberghe.2004`).
 However, for the purpose of deep learning this isn't quite so feasible, since each step of the line search would require us to evaluate the objective function on the entire dataset.
 This is way too costly to accomplish.

 ## Summary